creativenest-sa/showcase/IMPLEMENTATION-PLAN.md

 # Implementation Plan — Mood Algorithm

-**Build:** Option A (Nearest Neighbour) implementation of the mood algorithm, packaged as a self-contained "lego block" plus a bare HTML harness for testing.
+**Approach:** Nearest Centroid Classifier operating in a 2D affect space, packaged as a self-contained module plus a bare HTML harness for testing.

 The algorithm takes six answers and returns a result object containing a mood name, tagline, and colour palette.
 It runs entirely in the browser.
 No npm dependencies, no build step, no bundler.

 ---

-## File structure to create
+## File structure

 ```
 mood-experience/